mylez/cpu/README.md

 instruction the segment you wish to read to or write from.

 ![mmio layout](https://raw.githubusercontent.com/mylez/cpu/master/doc/mmio-layout.jpeg)

-### Kernel / Special Registers
-There are 7 registers dedicated to kernel functions and special applications.
-These are:

-    status -  Contains the result of the last ALU operation as NZVF used for conditional branching.
-User-accessible.
-    timer -   Preemption timer.
-Decremented while in user mode.
-Once it reaches zero, it signals a preemption exception.
-Protected.
-    cause -   Contains information about which interrupt or exception the kernel is servicing.
-Protected.
-    eaddr -   Contains the bad virtual address that triggerred an exception, if applicable.
-Protected.
-    eret -    Contains the value of the PC when the exception/interrupt occurred.
-Used in context switching.
-Protected.
-    context - Contains the value of the r7 when the exception/interrupt occurred.
-Used in context switching.
-Protected.
-    isr -     Contains the hardwired address of the global kernel interrupt service routine.

 ## Logisim Schematics
 #### CPU Main Circuit